idugalic/axon-contract-testing-demo/README.md

 Customers use the website application(s) to place orders.
 Application coordinates order preparation and shipping.

 ## Sub-domains

->Typically, we can split complex domain into sub-domains, where each sub-domain corresponds to different part of the business.
-Identifying sub-domains requires understanding of the business, mostly its organizational structure and areas of expertise.

 - **Order** management
   - Order taking and fulfillment management